Chauvin could face decadeslong sentence in Floyd's death | Law-Order

 “I think it's his chance to tell the world, 'I didn't intend to kill him,'” Brandt said. ''If I was him, I think I would want to try and let people know that I'm not a monster.”
 Several people interviewed in Minneapolis days before Chauvin's sentencing said they want to see a tough sentence.

+Allen said he hopes other police officers can learn “not to do what Derek Chauvin did.”
+Nekima Levy Armstrong, a civil rights attorney and activist, called for Chauvin to be sentenced “to the fullest extent of the law.''
+She called Floyd's death “a modern day lynching” and predicted community outrage if Chauvin is sentenced lightly.

 When asked if she would like to hear Chauvin speak, Levy Armstrong said: “For me as a Black woman living in this community, there's really nothing that he could say that would alleviate the pain and trauma that he caused ...
 I think that if he spoke it would be disingenuous and could cause more trauma.''
-No matter what sentence Chauvin gets, he's likely to serve only about two-thirds behind bars presuming good behavior.
-The rest would be on supervised release.

-He's been held since his conviction at the state's only maximum security prison, in Oak Park Heights.
-The former officer is held away from the general population for his safety, in a 10-by-10-foot cell, with meals brought to his room.
-He is allowed out for solitary exercise for an hour a day.

-It's not clear if Chauvin will remain there.
-State prisons officials said that decision wouldn't be made until after Cahill's formal sentencing order.
+Crump also said he wanted to see a sentence above what is typically given for a second-degree murder conviction.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)